WordPress/classic-editor/readme.txt

 In addition, the Classic Editor plugin includes several filters that let other plugins control the settings, and the editor choice per post and per post type.

-By default, this plugin hides all functionality available in the new Block Editor ("Gutenberg").
+By default, this plugin hides all functionality available in the new block editor ("Gutenberg").

 == Changelog ==